Scion (comics): Comics and books

 Scion ran for 43 issues (from July 2000 till April 2004).

 CrossGen also published four trade paperback books collecting the first half of the series.
 A fifth and sixth volume were announced but never released due to CrossGen's bankruptcy.
 Checker Book Publishing Group subsequently announced to release volumes five and six after licensing the rights to a number of CrossGen titles from Disney.
 They only ended up releasing Volume Six, while Volume Five: The Far Kingdom remains unpublished.

+Reception

+Scion was one of CrossGen Entertainment's first series and received attention upon its release in 2000.
+John Simcoe of the York Sunday News reviewed Scion, noting that the story was cliched and that the art was the least impressive of the CrossGen lineup, but that "it's an intriguing read and has a lot of potential".

+Matthew Price reviewed the series for The Daily Oklahoman in 2003 and stated that it mixes the feel of Arthurian fantasy with the technological elements of Star Wars.

+In reviews for several of the trade paperback collections, Publishers Weekly gave the series a positive reception, describing it as "more than the sum of its parts", "a remarkably smart and good-looking comic", and "understated dramatic graphic storytelling at its best".